-In the United States, sweet potatoes are commonly called yams.
-True yams are usually grown in Africa and Asia - they have a pinkish white center and can grow up to 6 feet long and 100 pounds!
+Christopher Columbus introduced sweet potatoes to Europe, and later explorers introduced them to Asia. introduced sweet points in the control of the contr up to 6 feet long and 100 pounds!
 The sweet potato has only a very distant relationship with the potato, but because both vegetables grow in the ground, they have been often confused.